pnz1990/vooo-game/AmazonQ.md

    - Level 1 has fewer platform-based enemies (20% chance vs 40% in higher levels)
    - Higher levels have more enemies for increased difficulty

+5. **Double Jump Ability**:
+   - Player can now perform a second jump while in the air
+   - Double jump has a stronger jump power (-13 vs -11.5 for regular jump)
+   - Visual indicator shows when double jump is available (white glow)
+   - Particle effect appears when double jump is used
+   - Double jump resets when player lands on a platform

 ## How It Works

 The game now uses a `speedMultiplier` variable that affects all movement in the game: